Pierre-Emerick Aubameyang misses Gabon fixture due to heart condition

 🚨Selon la commission médicale de la CAF, les joueurs Pierre Emerick Aubameyang, Axel Meyé et Mario Lemina à peine sortis du Covid ne peuvent pas prendre part à ce match.Les examens présenteraient des lésions cardiaques.la CAF n'a pas voulu prendre de risques. pic.twitter.com/cebUnMLSVX— Fédération Gabonaise de Football – FEGAFOOT (@fegafoot_gabon) January 14, 2022

-Arsenal were not immediately available for comment but are reportedly satisfied that Aubameyang’s condition is not serious.
+Arsenal are understood to be satisfied that Aubameyang’s condition is not serious.

 The Gabonese Football Federation said in a statement: “According to the CAF medical commission, the players Pierre-Emerick Aubameyang, Axel Meye and Mario Lemina, barely out of Covid, cannot take part in this match.